rmunroe/appian-mongoDbConnectedSystem/docs/expressions.rst

     )
   )

-Which Would produce this MongoDB JSON:
+Would produce this MongoDB JSON:

 .. code-block:: mongo